Stephen K. Benjamin

-Early life, education and career
+Early life, education, and early career

-Benjamin's parents are from Orangeburg, South Carolina, but relocated to Queens during the Great Migration in the 1960s.
-Benjamin moved to Columbia to attend college.
-He earned a bachelor's degree in political science from the University of South Carolina in 1991 and a Juris Doctor from the University of South Carolina School of Law in 1994.
+Benjamin's parents were from Orangeburg, South Carolina, but relocated to Queens, New York, during the Great Migration in the 1960s.
+Benjamin later moved to Columbia to attend the University of South Carolina, where he earned a bachelor’s degree in political science in 1991 and a Juris Doctor from the University of South Carolina School of Law in 1994.
+While at the university, Benjamin served as President of Student Government, President of the student chapter of the NAACP, and later as President of the Student Bar Association.